hemanth-sunkireddy/Network-File-System/README.md

 ### Testing:
 #### Copy File Operation
-1. Client will give source file path and destination file path - False
+1. Client will give source file path and destination file path - True
-2. Naming server will check for the storage server source path and storage server destination path - False
+2. Naming server will check for the storage server source path and storage server destination path - True
-3. Naming server Connects to the source storage server and sends all the necessary details of the destination storage server - False
+3. Naming server Connects to the source storage server and sends all the necessary details of the destination storage server - True
-4. Source storage server recieves the details of the destination storage server - False
+4. Source storage server recieves the details of the file contents to the naming server - True
-5. Source storage server connects to the destination path storage server - False
+5. Naming server connects to the destination path storage server - True
-6. Source storage server sends the file name and file content to the destination path storage server - False
+6. Naming sends the file name and file content to the destination path storage server - True
-7. Destination storage server recieves the file name and file content and adds it to the respective path - False
+7. Destination storage server recieves the file name and file content and adds it to the respective path - True
-8. Destination storage server sends the acknowledgment status to the source storage server. - False
+8. Destination storage server sends the acknowledgment status to the Naming server. - True
-9. Then source storage server sends this status back to the client - False
+9. Then source storage server sends this status back to the client - True

 #### Copy Folder operation
 1. Client will give source folder path and destination folder path - False